Faculty and student leadership have been important to our success as an organization and long term growth.

 Kate Reid, Executive Board Member

-Kathleen (Kate) Reid is a sophomore at USC studying Finance and International Business at the University of South Carolina.
-She is the Chancellor for the professional business fraternity Delta Sigma Pi and volunteers as a Show Choir Assistant Director at a local high school.
+Kathleen (Kate) Reid is a junior at USC studying Finance and International Business at the University of South Carolina.
+She is the President of the professional business fraternity Delta Sigma Pi and volunteers as a Show Choir Assistant Director at a local high school.
 Kate is also a member of the Finance Scholars Program, taking intensive finance courses emphasizing valuation and analytics.
-She has interned at Accenture in her hometown of Richmond, VA.
+She has interned at Accenture in her hometown of Richmond, VA and has accepted an offer to intern at EY this summer.
 Aside from business, Kate enjoys hiking, video editing, and traveling, and looks forward to studying abroad next Spring through South Carolina's number-one ranked IB program.

 CFIA Alumni Highlights